Greg & Hollie In The Morning

 All through the Field Hospital there are amazing stories.
 Some are stories of luck, some are stories of tragedy.
 One of the most touching stories is that of a little two year old boy found living in a dumpster days after the earthquake.
 The boy had cuts and bruises and was very dehydrated when he arrived at the hospital, but since then has really started to gain his strength.
 That is evident by his really short fused temper, at home that would make me a little irritated as a dad, but here it makes a smile crawl across my face.
 They boys parents are no were to be found, but there is good news in this situation, our little friend is awaiting adoption by a Canadian couple.

 The stories do not end on the Kid's side of the hospital, the adult side is also jammed packed with patients, some who are still recovering from injuries sustained during the earthquake, others have been able to obtain health care than was non existent before the earthquake.
 A lot of Haitians that received deep cuts or broken bones, had to for days without care after the earthquake.
 This due to travel time to the hospital from areas outside of Port-Au-Prince, because of this infection set in on many injuries and caused an increased number of amputations.
 These patients will not be forgotten, University Of Miami is looking into building a rehab facility right next door to its current structures.
-While walking through the Adult wing of the hospital, I couldn't help notice a woman praying over her husband who was sleeping.
-I asked SSG Alexandre what she was praying for, he said “She is asking God for forgiveness, and for her husband to get better so he could work to provide for his family”.
-I still pray for that woman and her family every night before I go to bed.

 The two nights I spent in the field hospital visiting patients has meant a lot to me.
 The Haitians, once we explained to them we were only there to say hello and show them how much we care, they really opened up with the challenging stories of their life.
 I ask as a member of the media, that people look past the headlines of the national stories, and really try to understand a nation of people who have not been given a very fair shake in life by the people chosen to lead them.